 Another little-known benefit of coffee is that it is actually chock-full of antioxidants.
 Antioxidants protect cells by fighting off damaging (and carcinogenic) free-radicals.
 And it’s in coffee, not blueberries or dark chocolate, that most Americans load up on these anti-aging and cancer fighting compounds.5 Logically, preventing brain cell death is crucial to maintaining strong cognitive function and keeping memory sharp.

 Finally, there is of course caffeine.
-Researchers at the University of South Florida have found that feeding mice pure caffeine can remove beta-amyloid toxins (which cause dementia) from the brain.6 This was shown to prevent and even partially erase dementia causing damage in the brains of the mice.
+Researchers at the University of South Florida have found that feeding mice pure caffeine can remove beta-amyloid toxins (which cause forgetfulness) from the brain.
+This was shown to prevent and even partially erase brain fog causing damage in the brains of the mice.
 Researchers think that about three to five cups of coffee a day could have similar effects in humans.

 How Much Should I Drink?

 If you’re already a coffee drinker, congratulations!
 You’re probably already reaping all of the benefits you just read about.
 The Mayo Clinic suggests that a moderate intake of coffee, or about two to four cups a day, is probably the best for your health.7